London, England

 Topics for your college essays, experience to inform your future career, and a Creative Writing Portfolio to showcase your own writing.

 Return with greater self-confidence, independence, and improved communication skills.
-Enjoy a broader worldview and friends of different backgrounds from across the U.S.
+Enjoy a broader worldview and diverse friendships from across the U.S.

 45